amqp/rhea/README.md

 the container options.
 The default is used only if an option is not specified at any level.

+##### open_receiver_stream(address|options)

+Like the open_receiver method, establishes a link over which messages can be received, but instead returns a Readable stream object that wraps the receiver link inside it.

 ##### open_sender(address|options)

 Establishes a link over which messages can be sent and returns a <a